Skip to content

-Rapise lets you record and play automated tests against native applications on a variety of mobile devices using Apple iOS.
+Rapise lets you record and play automated tests against native applications on a variety of mobile devices running Apple iOS.
 Rapise gives you the flexibility to test your applications on either real or simulated devices.

 Important